Last updated on October 27th, 2021 at 01:13 pm

 by Jane Lake

 My two shadows, a pair of shelties, were the taste-testers once again for this dog biscuit recipe.
 And, yes, once again, I tried it with them!
 In fact, we tried several versions until we had tweaked the ingredients to provide the best taste combination in a jar mix recipe.
-These cookies are more flavorful than you might suppose; the boullion granules lend a beef or chicken base, but are not overpowering, while the parmesan and garlic are well represented too.
-Very intriguing for my dogs — who were sniffing the air all around the oven once they realized that the baking was for them!
+These cookies are more flavorful than you might suppose; the boullion granules lend a beef or chicken base, but are not overpowering, while the parmesan is well represented too.
+Very intriguing for my dogs, who were sniffing the air all around the oven once they realized that the baking was for them!

 The recipe for the dog cookies, plus the directions to bake them, are all included on the free printable jar label.
 Just print, cut out, and fold as you would a four fold card – in half, then in half again, so that the photo is on the front and the recipe and instructions are inside.
 On the back, you’ll have a “To” and “From” tag for gift giving.

 AllFreeCrafts is reader supported!
 If you make a purchase from an affiliate link, I may earn a small commission at no extra cost to you.

 1 tsp garlic powder

 ½ cup grated parmesan cheese (I used the grated parmesan that is commercially made to sprinkle on pasta)

 ¼ cup (approximately) of flour, or enough to fill a one quart jar

 optional – cookie cutter in a dog bone shape

 Empty jar mix into a bowl.
 Stir together two eggs and 1 cup of hot water and add to mix.
 Combine with a fork until a stiff dough forms.
 Add a little flour or water if dough is too sticky or too dry to work.